Meet Candice

 Real-World Example: Applying the 80/20 Content Creation Rule

 Let’s say your blog post “10 Pinterest Marketing Mistakes That Are Killing Your Traffic” is your top performer.
-Here’s how to maximize it:
+Here’s how to maximise it:

 Step 1: Repurpose